isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 <p></p>
 <p>TradeTrust is system, semantic/data and transmission agnostic.</p>
 <p>• System agnostic: Almost any system can integrate the TT software components
-to acquire the functionalities of TT.</p>
+to acquire the functionalities of TT.
-<p>• Semantic/data format agnostic: You can freely choose from data format
+<br>• Semantic/data format agnostic: You can freely choose from data format
-standards such as the Key Trade Documents and Data Elements (KTDDE) specifications by ICC DSI and/or BL data format standards from DCS and BIMCO and/or any data format agreed upon by you and your business partners.</p>
+standards such as the Key Trade Documents and Data Elements (KTDDE) specifications by ICC DSI and/or BL data format standards from DCS and BIMCO and/or any data format agreed upon by you and your business partners.
-<p>• Transmission agnostic: You can freely choose to use any existing transmission
+<br>• Transmission agnostic: You can freely choose to use any existing transmission
 protocol like email, FTP etc. to transport the TradeTrust file from party to party.</p>
 <p></p>